-The Fourth of July is not only a wonderful time to honor our country, but it's also a prime opportunity to bond with family and friends outdoors.
-Take advantage of this spirited day and the summer sun by incorporating one of our fun ideas for Fourth of July races, contests, and activities.
+The Fourth of July is a wonderful time to honor our country, but it's also a prime opportunity to bond with family and friends outdoors.
+Take advantage of this spirited day and the summer sun by incorporating one of our fun ideas for 4th of July party games, races, contests, and activities.

 - Hula-Hoop Contest: Grab some Hula-Hoops and a few wiggly participants to get the contest started.
 The person who can continue to hula the longest wins.